tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

   }

 Note that thresholds are expressed as range.
 In the example above, the range 41 for RSRP corresponds to -100 dBm.
-The conversion from and to range is due to Section 9.1.4 and 9.1.7 of [TS36133]_.
+The conversion from and to the range format is due to Section 9.1.4 and 9.1.7 of [TS36133]_.
 The ``EutranMeasurementMapping`` class has several static functions that can be used for this purpose.

 The corresponding callback function would have a definition similar as below::